Anugerah Musik Indonesia: Award categories

 The Anugerah Musik Indonesia awards are issued in several categories, each of which isolates a specific contribution to music.
 Anugerah Musik Indonesia (AMI) categories have been added and removed over time.
 The 2010 awards had 35 categories, while the 2011 awards had 46.
-The categories increased to 49 in 2017.
+As of 2025, the awards included 62 categories.

 The general awards include several awards not restricted by musical genre: